 Anaïs Nin

-Anaïs Nin was a French-Cuban-American diarist, essayist, novelist, and writer of short stories and erotica.
-Born on February 21, 1903, she is best known for her journals, which span several decades and provide a detailed look into her personal life and relationships.
-Nin's writing is celebrated for its lyrical style and exploration of the female psyche, as well as her candid discussions of her own sexuality.
-She passed away on January 14, 1977.
+Anaïs Nin was a French-Cuban American diarist, essayist, and writer of short stories and erotica.
+She is best known for her published journals, which span several decades and provide an intimate look into her personal life and relationships with prominent literary figures.

 Books